 Beaten by the grim reaper in consummating its case against Slobodan Milosevic, the EU—willingly supported by the U.S. State Department—pressured the Serbian leadership into finally seizing Radovan Karadzic, found “hiding” under their noses in Belgrade, and handing him over to The Hague for trying as a war criminal.
 This, so the case against the Serbs could be further “legitimized” via a highly visible show trial publicized by an already rabid anti-Serb mass media.

-Thus is Serbia set to be further demonized and beaten into submission, ultimately to be colonized by EU diktat, with the willing support of the brainwashed international community.
+Thus is Serbia set to be further demonized and beaten into submission, ultimately to be colonized by EU dictate, with the willing support of the brainwashed international community.
 In EU terms, Bosnian Muslims (a hotbed of Islamist terrorist training) will then be encircled by the EU.

 So what facts support the case against the accused?